samullen/presentations/extending_minitest/slides/extending_minitest.md

 ### Other Ideas

 * Track the results
-  * See percentages and who's doing the best with testing
+* Gamify the results
-* Output to USB lights or other device
+* Output to USB lights or other devices
 * Create your own Continuous Integration (CI) setup
-* Gamify the results

 ---

-# Concluding Thoughts
+## Concluding Thoughts

 * Extending Minitest is just as easy as Minitest itself
-* It's simplicity makes it fun to play with
+* Minitest simplicity makes it fun to play with
 * Read the code.
 No, really.

+---

+# Questions?